Am I Married? – Marital Status in Texas

 2. as a result of the death of a spouse where a putative spouse and a legal spouse claim survivorship rights in the estate of the decedent.

 As such the doctrine works as a protective mechanism for innocent persons.
-The critical distinction is that the marriage itself is not rendered valid, rather, the doctrine allows the innocent party certain property rights in the estate created during the relationship.
+This doctrine serves as a safeguard for those unaware of the marriage’s invalidity, granting the innocent party certain property rights created during the partnership, though not legitimizing the marriage itself.

 A putative spouse has all the rights